Just Married (1928 film)

-Just Married is a 1928 American comedy silent film directed by Frank R. Strayer and written by Frank Butler, George Marion Jr., and Gilbert Pratt.
+Just Married is a lost 1928 American comedy silent film directed by Frank R. Strayer and written by Frank Butler, George Marion Jr., and Gilbert Pratt.
 The film stars James Hall, Ruth Taylor, Harrison Ford, William Austin, Ivy Harris, Tom Ricketts and Maude Turner Gordon.
 The film was released on August 18, 1928, by Paramount Pictures.
 The film adapts the play of the same name by Adelaide Matthews and Anne Nichols.

 Plot

 After many ridiculous moments, a young girl marries her former acquaintance, not her fiancée.